gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Powerful and inhuman,
 they destroyed themselves in a war that scarred the moon and turned Lake Karaband into a sea of glass.
-When the last battle was over the remaining Pilots disappeared, leaving the world to carry on as best it could.*
+When it was over the  Pilots disappeared, leaving the world to carry on as best it could.*

 *Now look there,
-toward the bow,
-where the Brumoso Mountains rise above the endless squabbles of the Ninety Kingdoms.
+where the Churya Mountains look down on the endless squabbles of the Ninety Kingdoms.
-It is Redsday, the 11th of Peridot, 1272 Years Since, and a girl who is no longer a child but not quite yet a woman is standing on a cloud, chilled to the bone and desperately hoping that the old man beside her knows what he's doing…*
+It is Redsday, the 11th of Peridot, 1272 Years Since, and a girl who is no longer a child but not quite a woman is standing on a cloud, chilled to the bone and desperately hoping that the old man beside her knows what he's doing…*